mk48/mkumaran-hugo/content/posts/2023/deploy-nextjs-azure-devops/index.md

 Open the created app service, go to deployment slots section, add slot.
 ![Create slots for staging](slots-for-staging.png)

-give a name for the slot.
+1. Give a name for the slot.
-Select the main app service in the clone settings dropdown.
+2. Select the main app service in the clone settings dropdown.
-Click add.
+3. Click add.
 ![Name for slot](name-for-slot.png)

 Once that's done, we can see one more app service with `slot`
 ![Deployment slots](deployment-slots.png)

-give startup command in both stagin and production slots.
+Give startup command in both stagin and production slots.
 ![Startup command](startup-command.png)

-below settings to view the container logs
+Below settings to view the container logs
 ![Settings to view container logs](settings-to-view-container-log.png)

 ## Create new Release